DraftShift/StealthChanger/wiki/Serials.md

 **Only one post per serial request**

-**Post a video here that shows (we shouldn't need to pause, zoom, jog a video, it's your responsibility to make sure it's clear and easy to see are normal play speed)**
+**Post a video here that shows (we shouldn't need to pause, zoom, jog a video, it's your responsibility to make sure it's clear and easy to see at normal play speed)**

 * 2 tool min print (mid print is fine)
 * clearly shows a tool change